-It is important to say that the procedure depends also in the country of the foreign party, since there are different international treaties that may apply, thus, the analysis and study of the case to determine which treaty is applicable is an important point that the plaintiff must consider before filling the claim.
+It is important to say that the type of procedure also depends on the country of the foreign party, since there are different international treaties that may apply, and thus the analysis and study of the case to determine which treaty is applicable is an important point that the plaintiff must consider before filing the claim.

-Nonetheless, the Supreme Court ruled on a landmark case that if the defendant is a foreign legal person but has a branch domiciled in Mexico, Court documents can be served to its branch.
+Nonetheless, the Supreme Court ruled on a landmark case that if the defendant is a foreign legal person but has a branch domiciled in Mexico, Court documents can be served to that branch.